A lovely little improv community.

 – increase tolerance for uncertainty

-You’ll learn how to make your own entertainment with other people.
-Netflix has nothing on this.
-As a creative art, you’ll learn about playing improvised games with good energy and commitment, make productive and enjoyable moves in scenes, and creating satisfying human stories.
+You’ll learn to play improvised games with good energy and commitment, create enjoyable scenes, and stage satisfying human stories.

 • Listening and being present in the moment